rust-lang/rust/text/0000-unstable-sort.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

 Stability is a confusing and loaded term.
-Function `slice::unstable_sort` might be misunderstood as a function that has unstable API.
+Function `slice::sort_unstable` might be misunderstood as a function that has unstable API.
 That said, there is no less confusing alternative to "unstable sorting".
 Documentation should clearly state what "stable" and "unstable" mean.

-`slice::unstable_sort` will be mentioned in the documentation for `slice::sort` as a faster non-allocating alternative.
-The documentation for `slice::unstable_sort` must also clearly state that it guarantees no allocation.
+`slice::sort_unstable` will be mentioned in the documentation for `slice::sort` as a faster non-allocating alternative.
+The documentation for `slice::sort_unstable` must also clearly state that it guarantees no allocation.

 # Drawbacks
 [drawbacks]: #drawbacks